smichalka/PlacingObjectsWithAudioAndHandling3DInteraction/README.md

 # Placing Objects and Handling 3D Interaction

 Place virtual content at tracked, real-world locations, and enable the user to interact with virtual content by using gestures.
+(Built from Apple example.)
+Now adding sounds to the objects to explore spatial audio.

 ## Overview